 After Lane, the actors who receive the most screen time in Mounties are Bradley Page and Anthony Warde, as henchmen Blake and Stark; both of them are excellent.
 Page–an accomplished portrayer of gamblers, politicians, crime kingpins, and other slick types in innumerable B-films–is unflappably smug and urbane throughout, convincingly devising plans on his own and conveying coolly formidable intelligence.
 Warde is thicker-witted but more physically intimidating as his partner in crime–scowling bad-temperedly as he suggests “blasting” King, smirking evilly as he starts an oil-field fire, and generally behaving in viciously thuggish fashion.

-Page and Warde’s bosses are played by an excellent group of character actors, but enjoy far less time in the spotlight than their two emissaries.
+Page and Warde’s bosses are played by a first-rate group of character actors, but enjoy far less time in the spotlight than their two emissaries.
 Abner Biberman fares the best as Yamata; though he participates in almost no active villainy, he gets several opportunities to be sneeringly confident and coldly precise as he outlines plans or issues orders, and receives an unusually memorable final scene.
 Unlike most Caucasian actors, he’s also able to believably portray a Japanese with only a minimum of makeup, thanks to his peculiar facial structure.
 As Yamata’s Nazi associate, the curtly sinister William Vaughn (who also acted under his real name of William von Brincken) gets to suggest a few villainous ideas of his own, but is mainly restricted to scowling with militaristic vigor and expressing approval of Biberman’s schemes; Nestor Pavia, as the pompous Italian agent, is also underused, but does indulges in some enjoyable blustering.